-We acknowledge support by the National Science Foundation KDI/New Computational Challenge grant (NSF/CTS 98-73236), by the DOE, Department of Basic Energy Sciences, by a grant from the Schlumberger foundation, from STIM-LAB Inc. and by the Minnesota Super-computer Institute.
+We acknowledge support by the National Science Foundation KDI/New Computational Challenge grant (NSF/CTS 98-73236), by the DOE, Department of Basic Energy Sciences, by a grant from the Schlumberger foundation, from STIM-LAB Inc. and by the Minnesota Supercomputer Institute.
 NAP acknowledges the support from Northwestern University through startup funds.

+Appendix

-Appendix A. Fitting power law data with transition regions by a continuous function: General framework and application to the RZ correlation
+Fitting power-law data with transition regions by a continuous function: Application to the Richardson-Zaki correlation